uga-libraries/aspace_scripts/README.md

 ## update_agent_does.py

-Provides a command line user interface for compareing agents from our ArchivesSpace staging environment (v 3.1.1) and compares then to our production enviornment (2.8.1).
+Provides a command line user interface for comparing agents from our ArchivesSpace staging environment (v 3.1.1) and compares then to our production environment (2.8.1).
 First, run the command compare agents.
 It generates 2 JSON files:
 AGENTS_CACHE.json stores all agents in both environments that have dates of existence; and EDTAGT_DATA.json stores all the agents who lost their dates of existence when upgrading from 2.8.1 to 3.1.1.
 Using the update does command, the script goes through all the agents in EDTAGT_DATA.json and adds dates of existence back to the now updated production